truenas/middleware/docs/userguide/index.rst

 successfully start.
 If you have never configured this application before, check the application's website to see what documentation is available.
 A link to the website for each available PBI can be found in Available FreeNAS® PBIs.

-If the application requires access to the data stored on the FreeNAS® system, click the entry for the associated jail in the Jails section of the tree and add a storage as described in Adding Storage.
+If the application requires access to the data stored on the FreeNAS® system, click the entry for the associated jail in the "Jails" section of the tree and add a storage as described in Adding Storage.

 If you need to access the shell of the jail containing the application to complete or test your configuration, click the entry for the associated jail in the
-Jails section of the tree.
-You can then click its "shell" icon as described in Managing Jails.
+"Jails" section of the tree.
+You can then click its "shell" icon as described in `Managing Jails`_.

 Once the configuration is complete, click the red "OFF" button in the entry for the PBI.
 If the service successfully starts, it will change to a blue ON.
 If it fails to start, click the jail's "shell" icon and type :command:`tail /var/log/messages` to see if any errors were logged.